Skip to main content

 Active Learning

-Sometimes just sitting and listening can make students lose interest in the topic, especially with the younger ones.
+Sometimes, just sitting and listening can make students lose interest in the topic, especially with the younger ones in primary or secondary school.
 So why not try an approach that promotes active learning?
-This could include many ways of encouraging students to take part and have a say, whether it’s a discussion or quick tasks.
+This could include many ways of encouraging students to take part and have a say, whether it’s a discussion, a quick poll, or an interactive task.

 Relate learning to the real world